telerik/kendo-ui-builder/docs/getting-started/design-time.md

 The Builder enables you to set and update application properties and to add and edit its modules and data providers.

 > All **Name** fields are restrictive.
-If the symbols you placed in them are not supported, the following error message is displayed: `Invalid format.
+If the symbols you placed in them are not supported, the `Invalid format.
 Only letters, numbers, "_" and "-" are allowed.
-Name can't start with digit or dash and should contain at least one letter.`
+Name can't start with digit or dash and should contain at least one letter.` error message is displayed.

 ## Application Settings